Skip to main content

 Prove.
 Every decision.

-When the auditor asks what AI did and who authorised it, you query the answer.
-Full lineage from AI request to tool call to MCP execution, all linked by trace_id.
+When the auditor asks what AI did and who authorised it, you run one query against audit_events.
+Full lineage from AI request to tool call to MCP execution to cost, linked by trace_id to a real authenticated identity.
 Structured evidence, not policy documents.

 Learn more →